randall-frank/biomed/README.rst

 Overview
 --------
-This is an educational software package developed in 1984 as part of the `Biomed program <biomed.png>`_ at the Malcolm Price Laboratory School (also known as Northern University High School).
+This is an educational software package developed in 1984 during the saturday `Biomed program <biomed.png>`_ at the Malcolm Price Laboratory School (also known as Northern University High School).
+It describes the basic physiology of the heart and the electrical system and it's relationship to the heartbeat.

-TBD

 Details
 -------
 The software is written mainly in Applesoft Basic with a bit of 6502 assembly to support the text generator and the graphics images.

+An interesting piece of the source is a ProDOS version of the Apple DOS Toolkit high resolution character generator.
+The loader has been rewritten to insert the engine between the ProDOS BI and the first file buffers (avoiding the need to manipulate HIMEM).
+It has two built-in typefaces that can be switched between at runtime.
+The source makes it pretty easy to drop in your own typeface.
+The A.B.C. editor included with FlexText can be used to generate/manipulate fonts in the correct format.
+Note that fonts can be loaded from disk on the fly as well.

 There is a build script in this repo that is capable of generating a .po file from the sources.
 It requires several tools to be installed: